Nongpok Ningthou: Mythology

 God Nongpok Ningthou and Goddess Panthoibi are true lovers.
 They first met when the goddess was wandering in the open meadows, bathing and sporting in the cool waters of the running river.
 She was captivated by the handsome looks and towering personality of Nongpok Ningthou (alias Angoupa Kainou Chingsangsompa).
 They fell in love at first sight.
 He proposed her to elope with him.
 But the already married goddess didn't accept the instant proposal very soon because it was not even five days passed after her wedding.
 She insisted him to spend some time.

 The two lovers met secretly but regularly many times.
 Panthoibi's behavior causes her in-laws to have suspicion over her.
-Her mortal husband, Khaba Sokchrongba, tried to win her heart with many tricks.
+Her mortal husband tried to win her heart with many tricks.
 But these were useless to the goddess.
 Nongpok Ningthou eloped with Goddess Panthoibi, his true lover, wearing the attires of the Tangkhuls.

 Nongpok Ningthou and Panthoibi, the two divine lovers, united on the Nongmaiching Hills.
 Their joyous union was celebrated with dances and music by the divine beings.
 These celebration gave birth to the Lai Haraoba festival.

 In another version of the story, Nongpok Ningthou met goddess Panthoibi for the first time when she was helping her father at jhum cultivation (Slash-and-burn).
 They fell in love at first sight without no conversation.
 But Panthoibi was married to another man against her will.
 She left her husband's house to search for her true beloved.
 Nongpok Ningthou also left his home for the same purpose.
 The lovers met at the Kangla.
 Kangla became the place of their divine union.
 So, it is considered to be an auspicious place of coronation of the Meitei kings.

+In ancient texts

+In ancient Meitei language texts like the Langkol Chingkoipa, the Nongmaiching Chingkoipa, the Panthoibi Khongul, the Panthoibi Naheirol, God Nongpok Ningthou is described as the ultimate lover of goddess Panthoibi (aka Nongpok Leima).

+Langkol Chingkoipa

+In the ancient Meitei language text "Langkol Chingkoipa" (aka.
+"Langgol Chinggoiba"), the affairs between Nongpok Ningthou and Panthoibi we're mentioned as follows:

+Nongmaiching Chingkoipa

+In the ancient Meitei language text "Nongmaiching Chingkoipa" (aka.
+"Nongmaijing Chinggoiba"), God Nongpok Ningthou (aka Kainou Chingsomba) is mentioned in relation to the Nongmaiching mountain as follows: